elaspic/elaspic/docs/installation_guide.rst

 In order to use the ELASPIC :ref:`local pipeline` of your computer:
   #.
 Install Python and ELASPIC (:ref:`install_python_and_elaspic`).
   #.
-Download the BLAST database and preferrably also the PDB database to a local folder (:ref:`download_data`).
+Download the BLAST database and preferrably also the PDB database to a local folder (:ref:`external_data`).

 In order to use the ELASPIC :ref:`database pipeline`, in addition to the steps above:
   #.
 Create a local database and modify the configuration file to match your system and database setting (:ref:`config_file`).
   #.
-Download Profs domain definitions for your organism of interest, and upload the data to a local database (:ref:`import_precalculated`).
+Download Profs domain definitions for your organism of interest, and upload the data to a local database (:ref:`precalculated_data`).

 .. toctree::